Fredrik1ST/TTK4155-ping-pong-machine/README.md

 	oled_write_cmd(0xAF); // Display on
 }
 ```
-- Each character in the provided fonts.h file is 8x8 pixels.
+- Each character in fonts.h is an array of columns.
 	- Stored in an array that follows the ASCII code order (Starting at space, i.e. ASCII 32).
-	- To print a character, a for-loop can be used. *pgm_read_bytes* must be used to read from PROGMEM.
+	- To print a character, a for-loop can be used. *pgm_read_byte* must be used to read from PROGMEM.
 	```c
 	#include <avr/pgmspace.h>
 	// Write a character "char c" from font4 in fonts.h